-Palm Beach County SUPPORTS full funding for Visit Florida, and will also MONITOR discussions regarding the future of the program.
+Palm Beach County SUPPORTS full funding for Visit Florida, and SUPPORTS removal of agency's sunset provision.
 Additionally, SUPPORT funding to help offset natural occurrences that may affect loss in tourism.

 BLUEWAY TRAIL

 Palm Beach County SUPPORTS the continued development of the Blueway Trail within the chain of lakes, and will MONITOR any state funding proposals to enhance the ecotourism project.